New Hampshire Challenge Inc

 How does New Hampshire Challenge Inc spend its money?

 New Hampshire Challenge Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New Hampshire Challenge Inc tax-deductible?